B3rse/a_graph/README.md

 # a_graph
-A simple python (v 2.7) class that implements a basic graph with some useful functions.
+A simple python class that implements a basic graph with some useful functions.

 ## **Contacts**
 Michele Berselli, <berselli.michele@gmail.com>